Former Ole Miss and NFL Football Player Arrested on Kidnapping Charge

 The attorneys at Vic Carmody, Jr. P.A. know how to fight these cases in Mississippi, and we have a team of experts ready to help.

-To take the first step in fighting your case, give us a call for a free consultation at (601) 948-4444, option 1, or send us an email at vic@mississippi-lawyers.com.
+To take the first step in fighting your case, give us a call for a consultation at (601) 948-4444, option 1, or send us an email at vic@mississippi-lawyers.com.

 If you’d like to learn more about Vic Carmody Jr., P.A. and our robust practice areas, please visit our website at www.mississippi-lawyers.com and view our client success stories on www.avvo.com, www.superlawyers.com, and www.martindale.com.